gzgzgz/FemtoTransAbs-Godzilla-/README.md

 4) Make sure your laser system is a megahertz reptition rate (or at least tens of kilohertz reptition rate) system in order to obtain good signal-to-noise.<br> </br>
 5) other hardware required: <br>
    a) A optical chopper with sync signal output<br>
-   b) A TTL frequency doubler that doubles the input TTL signal frequency, and will need to functions in 10-2000 Hz range. (home-built diff op amp circuit will do)<br>
+   b) A TTL frequency doubler that doubles the input TTL signal frequency, and will need to function in 10-2000 Hz range. (home-built diff op amp circuit will do)<br>
    c) ultrafast optics to do the transient absorption measurements (mechanical delay stage etc.)<br>

 For any other questions, please email gzgzgz{\replace_with_at/}gmail.com